-For economic extensions to residential customers served with single-phase service, B.C.
+For economic extensions1 to residential customers served with single-phase service, B.C.
 Hydro provides each new customer with a contribution equivalent to the cost of one pole, one span of wire and ancillary equipment.
 For general service customers with three-phase service, the contribution from B.C.
 Hydro is four times the estimated annual revenue.
 Additionally, B.C.
-Hydro may contribute to uneconomic extensions from its Uneconomic Extension Allowance fund ("UEA").
+Hydro may contribute to uneconomic extensions2 from its Uneconomic Extension Allowance fund ("UEA"), described in section 8.1.